se4ai/se4ai.github.io/docs/about.md

 ## What is this site about?

-### In the age of AI, what are the "12 steps" for Software?
+### In the age of AI, what are the "12 steps" for Software Engineering?

 In 2002 Joel Spolsky (CEO and co-founder of Stack Overflow) published 12 checks for